NASA's Odyssey, studying Mars' surface

 - Odyssey's original goals were to search for signs of water, make detailed maps of the planet’s surface materials, and determine radiation levels for humans.

 - Today, Odyssey is the longest-operating space mission at another planet.
 It monitors Mars’ surface changes and is a critical communications relay between surface spacecraft and Earth.

 Why do we need Odyssey?

-When NASA’s Odyssey orbiter arrived at Mars 20 years ago, there was only one other working spacecraft at the planet.
-More than 10 successful missions have arrived since, yet Odyssey persists, holding the title as humanity’s longest-serving space mission at another world.
+When NASA’s Odyssey orbiter arrived at Mars in 2001, there was only one other working spacecraft at the planet.
+More than a dozen successful missions have arrived since, yet Odyssey persists, holding the title as humanity’s longest-serving space mission at another world.

 Odyssey was an early mission in NASA’s Mars Exploration Program, a multi-decade campaign to understand whether Mars had or still has life.
 The mission’s original goal was to search for signs of water beneath the surface—a key ingredient for life as we know it.
 Odyssey was also tasked with mapping the amounts and types of minerals on Mars’ surface, which helps us understand the planet’s history, and measuring the amount of radiation in Mars orbit, which helps us determine the risks to future human explorers.